-The “Second Conference on Student Research“, held in fall 2017, was an interdisciplinary conference, organized by the bologna.lab from Humboldt–Universität zu Berlin (HU).
-It gathered 130+ students from all over Germany and 45+ different disciplines for a two day conference, featuring talks and posters from all different fields of research.
+The “Second Conference on Student Research,” held in fall 2017, was an interdisciplinary conference organized by the bologna.lab from Humboldt-Universität zu Berlin (HU).
+It gathered 130+ students from all over Germany and 45+ different disciplines for a two-day conference, featuring talks and posters from all different research fields.

-It was both exciting and challenging to present the research of my Master’s thesis to such a broad audience and, vice versa, listen to so many different presentations.
+It was both exciting and challenging to present my Master’s thesis research to such a broad audience and, vice versa, listen to so many different presentations.
 I was intrigued.
-Right after the conference I approached one of the organizers, figuring that the conference was already a pretty well-established event, in the sense, that it was already determined which universities were going to host it next.
-And that there would no reasonable chance to bring this conference to Dresden for the next couple of years.
+Right after the conference, I approached one of the organizers, figuring that the conference was already a pretty well-established event, in a sense, that it was already determined which universities were going to host it next.
+And that there would be no reasonable chance to bring this conference to Dresden for the next couple of years.

-After discussing with several colleagues back in Dresden I wrote an email to the then Rector of TU Dresden, Hans-Müller Steinhagen, who happily forwarded the proposal to the then Vice-Rector Research, Gerhard Rödel, and a few weeks later I found myself involved in a meeting on how to actually implement the “Student Research Expo” in practice.
+After discussing with several colleagues back in Dresden, I wrote an email to the then Rector of TU Dresden, Hans-Müller Steinhagen, who happily forwarded the proposal to the then Vice-Rector Research, Gerhard Rödel, and a few weeks later, I found myself involved in a meeting on how to implement the “Student Research Expo” in practice.

-For the next half a year I wrote tons of emails, filled out the paper work to secure a lecture hall for the event, organized funding by BASF Schwarzheide and Southwall Europe, and – last but not least – ordered the catering.
-The plan was the following: Every student would prepare a poster contribution in advance and get 90 seconds at the event to pitch the project to the audience.
-Afterwards there would be a poster session, to discuss about research in-depth and make connections, and in the end a jury would judge the best contributions and in addition there was an audience award.
+For the next half a year, I wrote tons of emails, filled out the paperwork to secure a lecture hall for the event, organized funding by BASF Schwarzheide and Southwall Europe, and ordered, last but not least, catering.
+The plan was the following: Every student would prepare a poster contribution in advance and get 90 seconds to pitch the project to the audience.
+Afterwards there would be a poster session to discuss research in-depth and make connections, and in the end, a jury would judge the best contributions, and in addition, there was an audience award.

 Finally, on 4th of July 2018 the first “Student Research Expo” (dt.
 Ausstellung für studentische Forschung / #StuFoExpo) kicked-off.

-With about a hundred visitors over the course of one afternoon, me and my team soon figured that organizing larger-scale events is an art in itself: Our keynote was running straight over schedule, which gave me just enough time to call up maintenance to provide our catering service with power.
-For the pitch session only about 35 students showed up, while the others where caught up with lectures or course work.
-Naturally the first run of such an event was kinda exploratory.
+With about a hundred visitors over the course of one afternoon, my team and I soon figured that organizing larger-scale events is an art in itself: Our keynote was running straight over schedule, which gave me just enough time to call up maintenance to provide our catering service with power.
+Only about 35 students showed up for the pitch session, while the others were caught up with lectures or coursework.
+Naturally, the first run of such an event was kinda exploratory.

-Finally, the poster session went smooth.
-But collecting all the feedback from the jury and the audience votes took us way to long, and so for the award ceremony basically only the student researchers were left.
+Finally, the poster session went smoothly.
+But collecting all the feedback from the jury and the audience votes took us way too long, and so for the award ceremony, basically only the student researchers were left.